IntroductionWalk to Ball Hut with superb views of the Tasman Glacier and surrounding peaks.

 The first 5 km section of this track follows an historical road, now a 4WD track.
 It opens up to spectacular views after the end of the 4WD track, where the route becomes more difficult.

-To navigate the washed-out area around Huskey Flat you will need good navigation and backcountry skills.
+A severe weather event in 2019 significantly impacted the track at Husky Flat, creating a large an impassable gorge.
+To navigate above the gorge at Husky Flat you will need good navigation and backcountry skills.
 There is no marked route and you are entering unstable and exposed backcountry terrain.
+We recommend you check in at the visitor centre for information on this route.

 The moraine wall throughout this area, including along the 4WD track, is very unstable and should be negotiated with caution.
 You will need to move with care and skill around collapsed areas at various stages along the route.